p-mohseni/ACQNP/README.md

 ## Cite

-If you find this useful in your research, please consider citing our paper:
+If you find this work useful in your research, please consider citing our paper:

 ```
 @misc{mohseni2023adaptive,